Back to School

 Starting a new school can be scary.
 In some children, it can cause stress or anxiety as they struggle to fit in, make new friends and create a new routine.
 Get tips on how to help your child transition into a new school, develop social skills and self-esteem and deal with stress.

-Whether your child is playing at the playground, walking to school or trying to properly use a backpack, their safety is important.
+Whether your child is playing at the playground, walking to school or carrying a backpack, their safety is important.
 Learn how to help keep your child safe.

 The childhood and teenage years are when children experience and try new things.
 While most of these experiences can be positive, some may be risky or unsafe.
-Learn about alcohol and drug use in young people and why it is important to make time to talk openly and honestly with your children about complex issues such as substance use and overdose.
+Make time to talk openly and honestly with your children about complex issues such as substance use and overdose.
+To learn more about alcohol and drug use in young people, visit:

 Get school related health information from your health authority.